noahzeidenberg/TE-Agents/README.md

-# Yeast Transposable Element Analyzer
+sb# Yeast Transposable Element Analyzer

 This tool analyzes transposable elements (TEs) in the Saccharomyces cerevisiae genome, identifying their locations, families, and activity status.